AustenLamacraft/Theories-of-Quantum-Matter/docs/_lectures/Lattice.md

 ## Tight Binding Models

 A typical many body Hamiltonian consists of kinetic energy and interaction terms.
 We haven't yet had much to say about the situation where the particles additionally feel a potential that could arise from the crystal lattice, or impurity atoms, or both.
-In this lecture we will be concerned with systems in periodic potentials, so that the noninteracting part of the Hamiltonian is (taking the 1D case for simplicity)...
+In this lecture we will be concerned with systems in periodic potentials, so that the noninteracting part of the Hamiltonian is (taking the 1D case for simplicity)

 $$
 H = \sum_{j=1}^N \left[-\frac{1}{2m}\partial_i^2 +V(\br_i)\right] = \int \left[\frac{1}{2m}\partial_x\pdop\partial_x\pop + V(x)\pdop\pop\right] dx,